developerfromjokela/sim800l-gsm-module/README.md

 [Note](https://github.com/ostaquet/Arduino-SIM800L-driver/issues/33#issuecomment-761763635): The embedded IP stack of the SIM800L only supports SSL2, SSL3 and TLS 1.0.
 These cryptographic protocols are considered deprecated for most of web browsers and the connection will be denied by modern backend (i.e. AWS).
 This will typically lead to an error 605 or 606 when you establish an HTTPS connection.

+Note on SSL: using `use_ssl=True` is discouraged; setting a Python web server to support the SSL option of a SIM800L client module is not straight-forward (it is better to use an application encryption instead of SSL).
 The AWS REST API supports TLS 1.2 and TLS 1.0.
 The latter can be selected when adding a custom domain (in this case, the Security policy can be selected).
 There is no possibility to select TLS 1.0 for the default endpoint provided by AWS.
-The AWS API Gateway doesn't support unencrypted (HTTP) endpoints.
+The AWS API Gateway doesn't support unencrypted (HTTP) endpoints; to be able to connect an AWS Lambda (e.v. via AWS HTTP API Gateway), a separate proxy server is needed (e.g., a custom Python application in cloud), receiving non-SSL HTTP requests from the SIM800L module (possibly with application encryption) and forwarding them to the AWS Lambda HTTP API gateway via HTTPS.

 #### `internet_sync_time(time_server='193.204.114.232', time_zone_quarter=4, apn=None, http_timeout=10, keep_session=False)`
 Connect to the bearer, get the IP address and sync the internal RTC with